thecodingmachine/database.doctrine-orm-wrapper/doc/daos.md

 #Generated DAO classes

-DAO instances will provide you with a shortcut to your Enities' `RepositoyManagers`.
+DAO instances will provide you with a shortcut to your Entities' `RepositoryManagers`.
 If you are familiar with Doctrine ORM, you may know that this code :

 ```php
 $user = $entityManager->find('PATH\TO\ENTITIES\User', 7);